Graduate Diploma of Psychological Science

 Unit Description:

 This unit is one of the core Level 500 units in the graduate diploma of psychological sciences course.
 This unit will introduce theory and research related to major themes of social and community psychology.
 The aim of the unit is to provide an advanced understanding of the theoretical underpinnings, empirical evidence, and applications of social and community psychology.
 Key theories and research methods in social psychology are examined across a broad spectrum of issues and topics.
-The unit explores the study of social knowledge, attribution theory, the nature and measurement of attitudes, social influence, group processes and decision-making, prejudice, pro-social behaviour, Indigenous psychology, acculturation, prejudice and discrimination, conflict social identity and identities, social cognition and interconnectedness.
+The unit explores the history and crises of social psychology, Indigenous psychology and culture, self-identity and knowledge, attributions and attitudes, social influence, prejudice, acculturation, aggressive and pro-social behaviour, and social justice.
 The unit has a focus on the applications of social and community psychology including the impact of culture on social behaviour.

 In this unit, students will develop the capacity to view key psychological processes from a critical social and community psychology perspective, adding to the breadth of knowledge of psychology provided by other units, laying the foundation for further studies in social and community psychology.
 The unit will emphasise skills required to comprehend and critically analyse psychological research in an advanced manner that is scientifically rigorous, yet reflexive and culturally responsive.
 The development of oral communication and reflective skills in this unit will also provide a framework for the application of these skills across diverse groups in later professional contexts and help to prepare students for further study in psychology.
 The unit also emphasises understanding and demonstration of key elements of public safety including equity and inclusion, and social sustainability.
 Students will have the opportunity to practice reflexivity through a reflective assessment task, as well as applying knowledge obtained in this unit to themselves and wider real-world contexts, providing foundational skills towards further professional development and practice in a culturally safe manner, to maintain personal and professional resilience.